 The effect could divide the state’s youth into haves and have nots.
 By have, I mean secular knowledge.
 Many ex-mormons and some active members see the move as a way to plug the seepage that occurs with young adults after high school.
 Grant Palmer recently told attendees at the ex-mormon foundation conference that along the Wasatch Front of Utah, only about 50% of worthy, eligible young LDS men go on a mission, presumably because many of them fall away the year after high school.
 Lowering the age by a year (or two for young women) helps keep them from entering the world and learning secularism on campus before they can be fully indoctrinated on a mission.

 Will going on a mission really stop the seepage or will it just delay it a few years when the missionaries return and go to college?
 To understand what kind of special indoctrination missionaries receive, I revisited the current manual for missionary training & discussions.
-The following comes from the LDS Missionary manual, which is found at this LDS.ORG link.
+The following comes from the LDS Missionary manual, which is found at this LDS.ORG link (pdf) (or this html version).

 The manual is definitely chock-a-block filled with typical Ra Ra sales force psychology.
 Do as your told, follow the recipe we give you, always be committing, don’t lose the spirit by not working hard, pray-obey-don’t-be-gay.
 The manual is about taming young (at times wild) men.
 But beyond the psychological conditioning of the missionaries themselves, the manual is also about training them into shrewd salesmen.
 Okay, maybe not shrewd, but skilled in certain techniques.